jay-yeo/robitr-objectDetect/README.md

 ```
 npm install
 ```
+## Configure

 #### Setting Environment Variables
 Access credentials and other unique parameters are set in the `.env` file, located in the project root directory.
-Please edit the file to reflect the appropriate authorization credentials and parameters which were set in the previous steps.
+Please edit the file to reflect the appropriate AWS authorization credentials and parameters which were set in the previous steps.

 ```
 REACT_APP_ACCESS_KEY_ID=